-I keep recommending YouTube to all my students.
-It is a priceless - and free! - tool for learning languages.
-Watching videos on youtube is the best way to relax *and* learn at the same time.
-Truly a bonus for your language skills and your stress level.
+As a French learning coach, I recommend using YouTube to learn French to all my clients.
+Youtube is a priceless - and free! - tool for learning French.
+Watching videos on youtube is the best way to relax *and* learn French at the same time.
+YouTube literally lets you learn French in just one click.

 26. 750 Grammes